lv416e/riemannax/README.md

 # RiemannAX

-JAX-native Riemannian manifold optimization framework.
+Hardware-accelerated Riemannian Manifold Optimization with JAX

 ## Overview

-RiemannAX is a library for optimization on Riemannian manifolds using JAX.
-It provides implementations of various Riemannian manifolds and optimization algorithms that leverage JAX's automatic differentiation and GPU acceleration capabilities.
+RiemannAX is a library for optimization on Riemannian manifolds using JAX.<br>
+It provides implementations of various Riemannian manifolds and optimization algorithms<br>
+that leverage JAX's automatic differentiation and GPU acceleration capabilities.

 ## Features